 Ben Goldberger, Paul Moakley, and Kira Pollack, responsible for the list formation, noted that photography is the long-lasting evidence of the past, and they should be taken, shared, and free to access.
-The photo is the way to deliver the atmosphere and spirit of old times.
+All of these historical photos deliver the atmosphere and spirit of old times.

-We at Oldpics.net decided to enrich many of the stories behind the photos in this list, adding some interesting facts or even dedicated publications to the fascinating images.
+Oldpics.net decided to enrich many of the stories behind the historical photos in this list, adding interesting facts or even dedicated publications to the fascinating images.

-The photos are shown in chronological order, starting with the oldest ones, as we avoid any ranking.
+All these historical photos are shown in chronological order, starting with the oldest ones, as we avoid ranking.

 `1.
 View from the Window at Le Gras, Joseph Nicéphore Niépce, 1826.

-To create the first photo, Joseph Nicéphore Niépce used camera obscura – a “dark chamber” combined with the printing method of lithography to catch the sunlight illuminating the view outside his window.
+To create the first photo, Joseph Nicéphore Niépce used camera obscura – a “dark chamber” combined with lithography printing to catch the sunlight illuminating the view outside his window.
 His first camera allowed him to depict and print images – Niépce spends a lot of time searching for suitable photosensitive substances (silver-containing liquids, lavender oil, etc.) and printing surfaces (pewter, paper, tissue) and calls the process “heliography.”
 Joseph Nicéphore Niépce was not gifted as a painter, but he indeed was a great inventor.
-Trying to catch the real image of the surrounding world without hand-painting, he created a lot of pre-photos, and the one above, printed on the bitum, survived till now, becoming the precursor of the era of photography.
-In the next years on the base of Niépce’s invention, Louis Daguerre built daguerreotype – another milestone of photography evolution.
+Trying to catch the real image of the surrounding world without hand-painting, he created many pre-photos, and the one above, printed on the bitum, survived till now, becoming the precursor of the era of photography.
+In the next years, on the base of Niépce’s invention, Louis Daguerre built the daguerreotype – another milestone of photography evolution.
 The photo history has been started!

 2. Boulevard du Temple, Louis Daguerre, 1839.

-The experiments of Joseph Nicéphore Niépce in tandem with Louis Daguerre resulted in the improvement of heliography and the creation of a much faster and convenient depicting method – the daguerreotype.
-While heliograph gave poor images of outside exposition and mainly was used to reproduce pictures and paintings, daguerreotype allowed to create more explicit photos.
+Joseph Nicéphore Niépce, in tandem with Louis Daguerre, resulted in the improvement of heliography and the creation of a much faster and convenient depicting method – the daguerreotype.
+While heliograph gave poor images of outside exposition and mainly was used to reproduce pictures and paintings, daguerreotype allowed more explicit photos.
 This method was used to make the first photographic image of a human being.
-A sunny spring day on Paris’ Boulevard du Temple, where random shoe shiner polished footwear of his customer was captured by Louis Daguerre and was saved in the annals of history.
+A sunny spring day on Paris’ Boulevard du Temple, where a random shoe shiner polished his customer’s footwear, was captured by Louis Daguerre and was saved in the annals of history.
 This technique rapidly spread worldwide, and in 1840 the firth photo atelier was opened in New Your.
 Daguerreotypy remained popular over the decade.
-Nowadays, it is rarely used as a kind of art, and this photo is just a part of the photography history.
+Nowadays, it is rarely used as a kind of art, and this photo is just a part of photography history.